 My choice, once I found out I was BRCA+, was to have a bilateral salpingo-oophorectomy, (ovaries and fallopian tubes removed), in 2015.
 I also opted to have a bilateral mastectomy with DIEP flap reconstruction, where they reconstructed my breasts using flesh from my stomach, in 2016.
 Lots of women have told me, ‘Oh, that’s brave’, but to me, fighting and beating cancer is brave.
 I took the route of doing everything I possibly could to prevent getting cancer so that the knowledge my dad gave me, which he ultimately paid for with his life, was not wasted.
 I knew about my high risk so I could do something about it.
 Even though the decision seemed clear to me almost immediately, the operations and my recovery were tough at times.
 That choice isn’t right for everyone, especially for younger women who want to have children in the future.
 I feel lucky to have known about my risk, because so many women are walking around unaware that they will get cancer.
 I don’t regret for one minute my decision to be pro-active and have the operations.
 I also had superb care from the medical teams during my NHS treatment, and have met some amazing and inspirational women along my journey.

-If anyone wants to talk to me about any part of this story, please contact Ovarian Cancer Action and they will put us in touch.
 I hope that something positive will come out of this, and I can help others who are BRCA+ and special, like me."